Fiat 500 (2007): 500 "America" (2012)

 A total of 500 coupés and 500 convertible versions were available in the European market that was inspired by the United States where Fiat 500 sales began in 2011, and where Fiat's collaboration with the American pop singer Jennifer Lopez started.
 The "America" model includes mirror covers with "Stars & Stripes" graphics, stickers, dedicated beltline, and 16" alloy rims with red cap edge, an interior of red/ivory seats, and contrasting white dashboard, manual air conditioning, and exterior chrome-plated trim.
 The coupe model also includes metallic shade America Blue body.

 The first car was won by Adelheid D. Kieper from Rosche, Germany, in a TwitBid campaign.

 Fiat 500 Vintage 57/1957 Retro edition (2015)

-The special edition, marketed variously as the Vintage 57 (Europe) or as the 1957 Edition (North America), features exterior paint in Bianco (white), Verde Chiaro (light green) or Celeste Blue (pastel sky blue) combined with a white roof and mirror caps; brown leather upholstery and color-matched (in the US, white elsewhere) 16-inch forged aluminum wheels, retro-styled with a wide chromed lip, body-color accent and large center caps with historic "FIAT" emblem — the design mimicking chrome hubcaps.
+The special edition, marketed variously as the Vintage 57 (Europe) or as the 1957 Edition (North America), features exterior paint in Bianco (white), Verde Chiaro (light green), Celeste Blue (pastel sky blue), and red (not available in the USA), combined with a white roof and mirror caps; brown (in one of two shades) leather upholstery and color-matched (in the US, white elsewhere) 16-inch forged aluminum wheels, retro-styled with a wide chromed lip, body-color accent and large center caps with historic "FIAT" emblem — the design mimicking chrome hubcaps.
 The Vintage '57 500c features a dual-layer power-operated cloth top.
-The front hood and rear tailgate also feature the historic "FIAT" emblems, as well.
+The front hood and rear tailgate also feature a "FIAT" emblem which mixes its then-current design with the historic badge of 1957.